sourcegraph/about/blogposts/structural-code-search-at-scale-from-your-browser.md

 Most code search today is not based on true parsing or tree data structures.
 Instead, we use literal strings or regular expressions, which is "good enough" for many kinds of searches.
-But these methods make it tricky to match precisely on the possible blocks, or their expressions, that can expand inside the loop in Figure 1.
+But these methods make it tricky to match precisely on blocks or expressions that can expand inside statements like the loop in Figure 1.
 We could more easily and precisely search for richer syntactic patterns if today's search tools _also_ treated code as syntax trees, and that's the key idea behind structural search.